 A robot film with no humans

-There was a kids’ TV spin-off in the late 1980s, Droids, and although it wasn’t feature length or cinema-standard, this is probably the closest we’re ever going to get to a Droids-only outing.
+There was a kids’ TV spin-off in the late 80s, Droids, and this is probably the closest we’re ever going to get to a Droids-only outing.

 Star Wars: Knights of the Old Republic 3

-The video game captured the imagination of Star Wars fans with its exciting storyline that was set thousands of years before the original movies.
-A sequel followed the year later, but the third and final game in the trilogy never materialised.
-There are still rumours that we might eventually see a remake of the game, but nothing has been confirmed... yet.
+The video game captured the imagination of Star Wars fans thanks to an excellent storyline, it was set thousands of years before the original movies too.
+There was a sequel to the game, but the third never materialised.
+There's still a chance, but it's still to be confirmed.

 Wookiees, and nothing else